ryandejaegher/hugo-starter/content/articles/how-to-hide-the-header-on-squarespace.md

 Every page in Squarespace actually has a **unique collection ID**.
 This collection ID can help us target specific pages that we want to apply our code too.

 {{<embed/streamable rigmv1>}}

-???
-How do you find it?
-(If you don't know how to find collection ID, check out this article)

 Once you have your collection IDs you can go to your custom CSS to add the code: